MentorAPM/react-structured-query/README.md

 Structured Query is a UI library that can be used to filter data in a table.

-It is an continuation of https://github.com/SummitRoute/react-structured-filter.
+It is a continuation of https://github.com/SummitRoute/react-structured-filter.

 It also uses https://github.com/wangzuo/input-moment for the date picker for date data types.